leivadev/Hill-Cipher-2x2-Matrix/README.md

 Once it's done, it will present a menu with the following options:

- - **About key matrix**: Edit, view, or reset the current key matrix.
+ - **About key matrix**: Edit, view, or reset the current key matrix to a default value.
  - **Encrypt word**: Enter a word and encrypt it using the Hill cipher.
  - **Decrypt word**: Enter an encrypted word and decrypt it using the Hill decipher.
  - **Exit**: Quit the program.